Information for Year 6 Parents

 Ashlyns’ policy for students identified as having Special Educational Needs takes account of the recommendations of the Special Educational Needs and Disability Act 2001 and the Special Education Needs and Disability Code of Practice.
 This policy, along with the Accessibility Plan and Equal Opportunities policy, can be obtained from the school.

-Insight is the system used by the school to enable parents to access information regarding their child’s achievements, attendance, timetable, behaviour and progress.
+Arbor is the system used by the school to enable parents to access information regarding their child’s achievements, attendance, timetable, behaviour and progress.
 Parents will receive log in details shortly after their son/daughter joins the school.

 You will have received details of the locker rental system in the Admission Pack.
 Subject to availability, you will be able to rent a locker from Independent Locker Solutions Ltd: Independent Locker Solutions.
 It is your child’s responsibility to keep the locker clean and tidy.
 Spare and replacement keys can be purchased directly from Independent Locker Solutions Ltd. Lockers have to be emptied at the end of the academic year.